You need to know how to clean a camera lens but you don't know where to start.

 Other uses: your eyeglasses, sunglasses, binoculars, and telescopes.

 Just like a lot of other digital camera accessory kits, you have so many options available that it won't be a problem for you to find one that's just right for what you're looking to accomplish.
-There's simply no reason to even consider one that has less than a 4.5 star rating or better.
+There's simply no reason to even consider a lens cleaning kit that has less than a 4.5 star rating or better from the photographers who've rated them.

 The large majority of camera lens cleaning kits are less than $20 and most have positive ratings.
 It would take me decades to test them all.
 The best way to find the right one is to do a search and use filters to narrow down your choices.